onnx/onnx/docs/Operators.md

 ### <a name="Hardmax"></a><a name="hardmax">**Hardmax**</a>

   The operator computes the hardmax (1 for the first maximum value, and 0 for all others) values for each layer in the batch of the given input.
-The input is a 2-D tensor (Tensor<float>) of size (batch_size x input_feature_dimensions).
-The output tensor has the same shape and contains the hardmax values of the corresponding input.

-  Input does not need to explicitly be a 2D vector; rather, it will be coerced into one.
+  The input does not need to explicitly be a 2D vector; rather, it will be coerced into one.
 For an arbitrary n-dimensional tensor input \in [a_0, a_1, ..., a_{k-1}, a_k, ..., a_{n-1}] and k is the axis provided, then input will be coerced into a 2-dimensional tensor with